 Looking at the past, we see that transport innovations were key to shaping urban form and lifestyle.
 Their consequences were always pervasive and unforeseen – the bigger the time frame considered.
-We have to start to understand the preconditions for connected and automated transport to contribute major urban development goals.
+We have to look at connected and automated transport now in order to understand the effects on major urban development goals.

 We are collecting debates that are usually separated by disciplinary boarders, to understand the evolving landscape of sociotechnical change.
 We scrutinize the past and put emphasis on the contextual particularities of cities and regions, because we know that their stories are both connected and distinct.